finnmayhew/Finns-Minecraft-Maze-Generator/README.md

 There are chests scattered throughout the maze guarded by small parkour challenges.
 Inside the chests are weapons and armor.

-## More info

-You can preview a maze outside of Minecraft at `maze/maze.txt`.

-In `config.py`, you can configure

-- What text characters are used in `maze/maze.txt`
-- How dense the maze is
-- The frequency chest rooms will appear

 ## To do

-- Playtest
 - Add more room types
 - Upgrade the visuals
-- Add more maze generation algorithms